 Health Resources and Services Administration (HRSA)

-HRSA is an agency of the federal Department of Health and Human Services with primary responsibility for federal programs supporting primary care, maternal and child health, HIV/AIDS care and treatment services, health professionals, rural health policy, minority health, and managed care.
-The HRSA website provides overviews of HRSA programs, news and public affairs, and information on grants & contracts, upcoming events, and HRSAs publications.
+HRSA is an agency of the federal Department of Health and Human Services, with primary responsibility for federal programs supporting primary care, maternal and child health, HIV/AIDS care and treatment services, health professionals, rural health policy, minority health, and managed care.
+The HRSA website provides overviews of HRSA programs, news and public affairs, and information on grants and contracts, upcoming events, and HRSA publications.